TeapotChimera418/Netreaper/handover.md

 - Delivery status:
 	- Stage A (classification): implemented and runnable
 	- Stage B (adversarial attack simulation): implemented for Person 3
-	- Stage C (anomaly detection): pending
+	- Stage C (anomaly detection): implemented and runnable

 ## What Is Implemented Now